schaffer9/ho-stray-field/README.md

 # and the energy
 energy(h, mag, quad_grid)

-# If only the energy is requires we can compute it directly with
+# If only the energy is required we can compute it directly with
 solve_energy(solver, mag)
 ```